aclap-dev/vdhcoapp/README.md

 - on Mac, double click on the coapp, this should re-register the app in the relevant browsers.
 - on Linux, run `/opt/vdhcoapp/vdhcoapp install` to re-register the app.
 And Look at the note below about Flatpak and Snap browsers.

+If you are comfortable with the command line, move to the installation folder of the coapp, and run: `./vdhcoapp --info`.
+It will run some diagnostic operations.

 # Notes about Flatpak browsers

 **Firefox**: it should work out of the box.